-These salt-packed lemons are great for muddling into cocktails, pureeing into dips, adding to soups or stews, and flavoring fish!
-They make great gifts and are perfect for those who love to ‘stir things up’ in the kitchen.
+Preserved lemons are easy to make and will help bring out the flavors in any dish!
+You can use these salt-cured lemons for muddling into cocktails, pureeing into dips, adding to soups or stews, and flavoring fish!
+They make great gifts and are perfect for those who love to try new things in the kitchen.

-Depending on how many lemons you use, the salt to sugar ratio needs to be 3 to 1.
-The dry mixture needs to be enough to cover and pack the lemons. *This recipe will make 12 – 10 ounce jars of preserved lemons*
+NOTE: Depending on how many lemons you use, the salt to sugar ratio needs to be 3 to 1.
+This dry mixture needs to be enough to cover and pack the lemons. *The recipe will make four 10 ounce sized jars of preserved lemons*

-Next, in a large container, layer the lemon wedges and the sugar- salt mix.
-Cover the top with plastic wrap or a metal top.
-This will need to sit for a couple of days (no need for refrigeration).
+- Cover the top with a metal top.
+(This will need to sit for a couple of days (no need for refrigeration)).

 - Rinse off the excess salt